DigitalGrinnell/pod-cop/README.md

 **Pod-Cop** pairs *Traefik* with *Portainer* to provide scalable reverse-proxy routing of external traffic to Docker containers, and to provide a dashboard for management of said containers.

+## This is the Digital-Ocean Branch of https://github.com/DigitalGrinnell/pod-cop

 This technique was lifted largely from https://www.digitalocean.com/community/tutorials/how-to-use-traefik-as-a-reverse-proxy-for-docker-containers-on-ubuntu-16-04

 ## Cloning This Repository